Search

 • My TEDx Talk

-Frankly, I did manage to pull this off successfully.
+Frankly, I did manage to pull this off successfully and am very happy with the results.
 But if I were to do it again, I would not use the same Memory Palace over and over again.
 Certainly not for something important as a memorized public presentation.

 Other (Potential) Problems With Reusing A Memory Palace

-Although the following issue hasn’t happened to me, some people have issues with moving the furniture around in the rooms they base the Memory Palaces on.
+Although the following issue hasn’t happened to me, some people have issues with moving the furniture around in the rooms they base their Memory Palaces on.

 In most cases, this shouldn’t be an issue once you have the fundamentals of this memory technique mastered.
 To do that, please make sure that you devote yourself to the loci method thoroughly and completely.
 It will serve you well for the rest of your life.